Viestar/alx-low_level_programming/0x08-recursion/README.md

 ## **6. Inception.
 Is it possible? >>> path/6-is_prime_number.c** >-->> A function that returns 1 if the input integer is a prime number, otherwise return 0.

 ## **7. They say we only use a fraction of our brain's true potential.
 Now that's when we're awake.
 When we're asleep, we can do almost anything >>> path/100-is_palindrome.c** >-->> A function that returns 1 if a string is a palindrome and 0 if not

+## **8. Inception.
+Now, before you bother telling me it's impossible... >>> path/101-wildcmp.c** >>-->> A function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.